 Flexible packaging often requires less materials and energy to product.
 The STANDCAP Pouch used for Uncle Dougie’s BBQ, for example, reduces fossil fuel use by 62%, greenhouse gas emissions by 75%, and water use by 80%, when compared to glass bottles, according to Glenroy.
 The pouch also features a unique closure system that helps reduce food waste, offering a controlled dispense and even product distribution, resulting in 99% product evacuation from the package.
 Flexible packaging offers brands an approach that results in less overall product and packaging waste.

 Because flexible packaging is lighter and takes up less space than rigid containers, brands can expect to gain shipping efficiencies throughout the supply chain.
 Unfilled rigid packaging can take up to 26 times the amount of space as unfilled flexible pouches, meaning packagers are essentially shipping and storing air.
 Once filled, rigid packages become heavier and costlier to ship than flexible packages filled with an equal amount of product, which also results in increased emissions and reliance on cardboard and plastic.

 The Future of E-Commerce Packaging

 As consumers continue to demand more sustainable packaging, and brands work to meet sustainability initiatives, it’s safe to predict that brands and packagers on the leading edge will opt for flexible packaging.
-Ultimately, when it comes to e-commerce, solution like flexible packaging give brands the opportunity to differentiate themselves in the market and achieve their sustainably goals at the same time.
+Ultimately, when it comes to e-commerce, solution like flexible packaging gives brands the opportunity to differentiate themselves in the market and achieve their sustainability goals at the same time.